ImDom/BeaconPush-PHP/README.md

 Create an account at http://www.beaconpush.com if you don't already have one and find your API key and Secret key (go to your account page).

-Apply you API key and Secret key on row 6 and 7 in classes/beaconpush.php
+Put your API key and Secret key on row 6 and 7 in classes/beaconpush.php

 How to use it